NCAS-CMS/cfdm/docs/source/tutorial.rst

 any other value.

 .. code-block:: python
-   :caption: *Set a range of elements to missing values, and then
+   :caption: *Set a column of elements to missing values, and then
              change one of them back to a non-missing value.*

    >>> t.data[0, :, -2] = numpy.ma.masked